AugFJTan/streamline-your-coding-experience/README.md

 ### Writing a 'compile' script

 In the same `bin` directory, you want to create another bash script to enable you to compile your source file.
-Here, we’ll name the example script below `compile`.
+Here, we'll name the example script below `compile`.

 ```shell
 #!/bin/bash